typerefinery-ai/typerefinery-websight/CONTRIBUTING.md

 ## Code of Conduct
 This project, and everyone participating in it, are governed by the [WebSight Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold it.
 Make sure to read the [full text](CODE_OF_CONDUCT.md) to understand which type of actions may or may not be tolerated.

-## Contributor License Agreement (CLA)

-### Individual contribution

-You need to sign a [Dynamic Solutions Individual Contributor License Agreement](https://www.websight.io/product/cla/individual/v1/) (CLA) to accept your pull request.
-You only need to do this once.
-If you submit a pull request for the first time, we will ask you to sign our CLA before merging the pull request.

-### Company contribution

-If you make contributions to our repositories on behalf of your company, we will need a [Dynamic Solutions Corporate Contributor License Agreement](https://www.websight.io/product/cla/corporate/v1/) signed.
-To do that, please get in touch with us at [websight@ds.pl](mailto:websight@ds.pl).

 ## Documentation

 Pull requests related to fixing documentation for the latest release should be directed towards the [documentation repository](https://github.com/websight-io/docs).